DesignOpen/designopen.github.io/blogging_about/_posts/2014-04-07-being-stylish.md

 ##Design vs Style

 Early in the process, and through conversation with Garth the decision was made to avoid *designing* the site, instead choosing to *style* it.
-This site is set up so that any article can (and hopefully will) get it's own design treatment.
+This site is set up so that any article can (and hopefully will) get its own design treatment.
 A fantastic example can be seen on the article [*USING GITHUB FOR DESIGN COLLABORATION*][ex].

 With that in mind, the goal for this iteration of the look of the site became